rosscouldrey/rosscouldrey.github.io/_posts/2025-01-15-ActivityTrackingSecrets_TemplateApps.md

 Ok.
 But then what is ID in the ReportId field?

-Well it turns out that ID references the template report that was used to build the app.
+As far as I can tell that ID references the template report that was used to build the app.
 I’ve confirmed this ID will be the same across all installs of the App, not only within your tenant, but even across tenants.
 You can do the same by installing the Github app in your tenant and checking the logs.
 You should see the ID:
 >11deec96-d80b-4130-b9ce-03de217d87a7

 But back to my customer.